DirkieDurky/dirc/README.md

     // code to execute while condition is true
 }
 ```
+While loops require a boolean condition.
+The condition must be of type `bool`.

 For example:
 ```
-i = 0;
+int i = 0;

-while (x < 5) {
+while (i < 5) {
     print(i);
     i++;
 }
 ```

-This loop will print the numbers 0 through 4.
-On each iteration, i is incremented until it is equal to 5, at which point the condition becomes false and the loop stops.

 The condition is evaluated before each iteration, meaning the loop body might not execute at all if the condition is false initially.

 ## For loops
-For loops are typically used when the number of iterations is known in advance.
-They allow for concise initialization, condition, and increment expressions in a single line.
+For loops require a boolean condition as the second component.
 The syntax is as follows:
 ```
 for (initialization; condition; increment) {
     // code to execute
 }
 ```

-For example:
+Example:
 ```
-for (x = 0; x < 5; x++) {
+for (int x = 0; x < 5; x++) {
     print(x);
 }
 ```

-This loop behaves the same as the while loop example above.\
+The condition must be of type `bool`.
 All three components of the for loop are optional.
 An infinite loop can be written as:
 ```
 for (;;) {
     print(42);